Berkshire Highlands Pentathlon

 under age 19;

-In the case of teams in the 19-50 category and the 50+ category, the age category will be determined by the youngest team member's age at the time of the event.
+In the case of teams in the 19-50 category, the 50+ category, and the 60+ category, the age category will be determined by the youngest team member's age at the time of the event.
 U19 team members must all be under 19 years old at the time of the event.

 What kind of kayak or canoe should I use?

 Any kayak or canoe that can successfully negotiate shallow class I and II rapids is fine if we're able to run the river (level under 2000 cfs).
 Your choice of boat should fit your skill level.
 People will use recreational kayaks, whitewater river running kayaks, downriver race kayaks, sea kayaks and solo or tandem canoes.
 Teams that use a tandem canoe must have as their paddlers either both registered participants (in the case of teams of two) or two of the five registered participants in the case of five-person teams.
 You may not add a participant if you are using a tandem canoe.
 If the river is running over 2000 cfs on race day, the kayak leg will take place on a local lake and will be flatwater.